BitOMC/BitOMC/docs/src/guides/wallet.md

 Configuring Bitcoin Core
 ------------------------

-`bitomc` requires Bitcoin Core's transaction index and rest interface.
+`bitomc` requires Bitcoin Core's rest interface and block data.
+The `bitomc` explorer also requires the transaction index, but the explorer is optional.

 To configure your Bitcoin Core node to maintain a transaction index, add the following to your `bitcoin.conf`: